sahilbishnoi26/teradata-mcp-server/README.md

 The server will be available on port 8001 (or the value of the `PORT` environment variable).

-### Run the REST API server with REST
+### Run the MCP server with REST

-Alternatively, you can expose your tools and prompts as REST endpoints using the `rest` profile.
+Alternatively, you can expose your tools, prompts and resources as REST endpoints using the `rest` profile.

 You can set an API key using the environment variable `MCPO_API_KEY`.
 Caution: there is no default value, not no authorization needed by default.